-Similarly, for other reference rates that are not included in the list of standardised codes in RTS 22 or RTS 23, the 4-letter code assigned to that reference rate in the ISO 20022 standard and the assigned ISIN, should be reported.
-This is to the extent that such codes are available and the fields in question are applicable.
+Similarly, for other reference rates that are not included in the list of standardised codes in RTS 22 or RTS 23, the 4-letter code assigned to that reference rate in the ISO 20022 standard should be reported as described in ISO 20022 Benchmark Curve Name Code at the following link.
+This is to the extent that such codes are available and the field(s) referred in the answers to questions (a) and (b) requiring ALPHANUM-25 values are applicable.